peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 date: "[Date]"
 ---

-This document provides supplementary material to the main article, "A Framework for the Computationally Reproducible Testing of Complex Narrative Systems: A Case Study in Astrology."
-It serves as a detailed, step-by-step guide for researchers seeking to replicate the data generation and preparation pipeline.
+This document is the **Replication Guide** that provides supplementary material to the main article, "A Framework for the Computationally Reproducible Testing of Complex Narrative Systems: A Case Study in Astrology."
+Its purpose is to serve as a detailed, step-by-step guide for researchers seeking to perform a **direct replication of the original study's findings**.
 The sections are arranged in workflow order as follows:

 *   **Obtaining Birth Data from Astro-Databank:** Describes the filtering of the ADB research database and the manual extraction process for obtaining birth data.
 *   **Data Preparation:** Describes the process of transforming the raw birth data in preparation for importing to the astrology software.